jowensoc/mock-recruitment-app/README.md

 ## Profile pictures

 Photos of random people were taken from unsplash.com.
-They were found under the search term "diverse people" to find a good range of people.
+The names matched to their profile photos are not real.
+They were randomly named.
+We do not know their actual names, nor their background.
+Their pictures were found under the search term "diverse people" to find a good range of people.

 ---